statgen/pheweb/etc/detailed-install-instructions.md

 ### Installing on Linux with `sudo`:

-*(Note: If you're not sure whether you have root access, just try it.
+*(Note: If you're not sure whether you have permissions for `sudo`, just try it.
 If you don't have root access, it will say something like `you are not in the sudoers file.`*)

 Install prerequisites: